^

 Other factors

-Resection of the ileum disrupts enterohepatic circulation of bile salts, reduces their pool and leads to the formation of gallstones.
+Resection of the ileum disrupts the enterohepatic circulation of bile salts, reduces their pool and leads to the formation of gallstones.
 Similar changes occur with subtotal and total colectomy.

-Prolonged intake of cholestyramine increases the loss of bile salts, leading to a decrease in the total pool of bile acids and cholelithiasis.
+Long-term use of cholestyramine increases the loss of bile salts, leading to a decrease in the total pool of bile acids and cholelithiasis.

 You are reporting a typo in the following text: